intel/mlir-extensions/docs/rfcs/XeTile.md

              %vc = tile_mma %va, %vbt : vector<64x32xbf16>, vector<32x64x bf16> into vector<64x64xbf16>;
 ```

 All these three use cases can be programed by using memref and vector dialect.
-User may run into the same issue that matrix B is given as BT, so it is presented as the memory as a transposed matrix.
+User may run into the same issue that matrix B is given as BT, so it is presented in the memory as a transposed matrix.
 User also have the same two choices to write the program, either use the plain layout memref reflecting the physical memory layout (3rd use case), or try to use the stride or affine_map attribute to represent it as “col-major” layout  (2nd use case).
-Memref has a stride and affine_map attribute, both can used to describe the memory layout.
+Memref has a stride and affine_map attribute, both can be used to describe the memory layout.
 So a memref a[i, j] could be refer to the position to i*stride_i + j*stride_j (using stride), j*stride_i + i (using affien_map to swap index).
 This effectively creates the same effect that order[0, 1] attribute try to provide to user.
 User now can swap the i, j in the program.

 Below is a code example that user uses the “col-major” layout for BT matrix.
 This is corresponding to the XeTile’s 2nd user case.
 ```mlir